By The Understood Team

 Mar 13, 2014

-What Kindergarten Academic Skills Typically Look Like in Action
+What First-Grade Academic Skills Typically Look Like in Action

 @shveckle: You might speak with your child's pediatrician and classroom teacher about your concerns.
 They may recommend an evaluation to see what's contributing to his reading issues.
 Please consider joining us in the Understood Community to share what happens next for him and your family—we're here for you.